GabrielAkers/Math4194-BrowniePan/README.md

 # Math4194-BrowniePan

 Set color grades to 8 for the Z, 125 for everything else Set the correct params 'poly' or 'rr' where the Sim instance is created.
-I've provided some exmaple polygons, EQ_TRI, SQ, PENT, HEX, Z
+I've provided some example polygons, EQ_TRI, SQ, PENT, HEX, Z
 The radius slider controls the radius of the rounded rects

 N-ew image